alozano-77/AWS-SAA-C02-Course/README.md

 TCP and UDP are protocols built on top of IP.

-- TCPIP means TCP running with IP
+- TCP/IP means TCP running with IP
-- UDPIP means UDP running with IP
+- UDP/IP means UDP running with IP

 TCP/UDP Segment has a source and destination port number.
 This allows devices to have multiple conversations at the same time.